rodrigo-morais/rota-manager-client/readme.md

 ## Installation and running

 All you need is `yarn && yarn start` to get the environment running.
+We recommend using node version 12+.

 To see the application running visit http://localhost:8080 The API is served from http://localhost:3001, please visit this page to see the structure of returned data.